1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 [page 1, column 2]

 Weather.
 Yesterday looked like a weather-breeder; it was.
 It was a beautiful clear day, clouding at night.
-It rained in the night and to-day is rainy, cloudy, and foggy - the same kind of weather which we have had by the week ever since spring.
+It rained in the night and to-day is rainy, cloudy, and foggy - the same kind of weather we have had by the week ever since spring.

 Fire on a Boat.

 Saturday, a boat burned and the owner was hurt very badly.
 It was by the drawbridge.
 It was a motor boat (according to R.P.S.); it was a motor sail-boat, according to Aunt Eva.
-The fire engine went to the boat (but R.P.S. says that Daddy would know this anyway) and put out the fire.
+The fire engine went to the boat (but R.P.S. says that Daddy would know that anyway) and put out the fire.
 Margaret and Aunt Eva saw it.
 When they saw it it was not burning; there was only smoke coming up from the boat.

 Communicated by Roger Stokey.